-Natural Gas secure and climate-friendly
+Natural Gas reliable & climate-friendly

-To halt global warming, climate targets were set at both global and national level.
+To halt global warming, climate targets were set at both global and national levels.
 Germany is among the countries with the most ambitious targets, which is why it has given massive support to developing renewables, first and foremost wind and solar energy.
-Nevertheless, CO2 emissions are not decreasing, and 750 million tons per year on average are still emitted each year, because climate-damaging coal continues to be the primary source of energy.
+Nevertheless, CO2 emissions are not decreasing, and 750 million tonnes per year on average are still emitted each year, because climate-damaging coal continues to be the primary source of energy.